SA Wine Industry Stats

 - Consumption

 The OIV’s 2024 data has South Africa ranked eighth among the biggest wine-producing countries on the planet, ahead of Germany and Portugal, behind the USA, Argentina, Australia and Chile.
-Volumes given in millions of hectolitres (mhl):
+Volumes given in millions of hectolitres (mhl) and include wine, wine for brandy, distilling wine and non-alcoholic wine:

 1 Italy – 44.1 mhl